 Witnesses of fact are the responsibility of the parties.
 The parties have to select the witnesses they will present and the issues on which they will testify.
-However, the revised text of the IBA Rules provides that the arbitral tribunal may request the appearance of a particular witness even if neither party requests that witness's appearance (Article 8.1).
+However, the text of the IBA Rules of Evidence as revised in 2010 provides that the arbitral tribunal may request the appearance of a particular witness even if neither party requests that witness's appearance (Article 8.1).
 As a general matter, the arbitral tribunal may order any party to provide for, or to use its best efforts to provide for, the appearance for testimony of any person, including one whose testimony has not yet been offered (Article 4.10).
-However, a party also has the right to object to any such request addressed to it for the reasons set forth in Article 9.2.
+However, a party also has the right to object to any such request for the reasons set forth in Articles 9.2 and 9.3.
+As with the parallel change to Article 3.10 discussed above, the 2020 Review Task Force expanded the final sentence of Article 4.10 to make clear that any party, and not just the party requested to procure the testimony of a witness, may object to such a request for the reasons set forth in Article 9.2 and 9.3.